 This mix is enough to top about a half of a stale loaf.
 I sliced mine into thin half slices, then toasted them, then topped them.
 They disappeared so quickly that my poor husband (aka grill master) didn’t have a chance to pop one in his mouth.
 But don’t feel too sorry for him, rest assured that he and that plateful of Caribou and Moose meat he was munching grilling, enjoyed their close proximity to the maximum.

-Try to use your best ingredients here.
-The greatness on this dish rises and falls on their quality due to it’s simplicity.
-So dig out your best kalamata olives, your good dark olive oil and fresh garlic and try to use freshly ground black pepper.
+Try and use your best ingredients here.
+The taste of this dish rises and falls on their quality.
+So dig out your best kalamata olives, your expensive olive oil and use fresh garlic and ground black pepper.
 It will be worth it once these will explode in your mouth.

 Simple and flavorful Bruschetta